alextech/expressive-route-api-doc/README.md

 and rerun the writer, changes will be merged.

 By default, each guessed resource will be written to its own json schema file.
-If prefer to have all schemas as part of one single document, pass `true` as second parameter of `writeSpec()`.
+If prefer to have all schemas as part of one single document, pass `true` as a parameter of `writeSpec()`.

 > Since the generation of documents is a development task, and will slow down requests,